Make the most of your Thanksgiving turkey by making homemade turkey stock with the leftover bones. Super easy, flavorful and can be used so many ways!

 Instructions

-- Combine the turkey carcass, onion, celery, carrots and garlic in a large pot.
-Pour the water over the carcass and add enough water to cover it.
+- Combine.
+In a large stock pot, combine the turkey carcass, onion, celery, carrots, and garlic.
+Pour enough water over the carcass to cover it.
 Bring to a boil over medium high heat.

-- Once boiling, reduce the heat to a simmer.
-Then simmer for about 3 hours, or until the liquid has reduced in half.
-Taste and season with salt, pepper and herbs to taste.
+- Simmer.
+Once boiling, reduce the heat to low.
+Simmer 3 hours, or until the liquid has reduced by half.
+Taste and season with salt, pepper, and herbs.

 Notes